cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### Other style questions

 For all other style questions, we use AP Style.
 It’s behind a paywall.
 But you can ask questions about AP Style in #odi-content-design on Slack.
 Someone on the content team with a subscription will get you an answer.

-### Suggest an addition

-If you think we should include something in this guide, let us know in #odi-content-design on Slack.